|

 Please note also, that the older versions of coscom v1 and coscom v2

-are not designed and not documented based on IEC EN 62304:2006 Medical
+are not designed and not documented based on IEC 62304 (Medical

-device software - Software life cycle processes.
-Therefore by March
+device software - Software life cycle processes) and ISO 14971 (Medical

-21, 2010 it is obligatory to upgrade to h/p/cosmos coscom v3 in order to
+21, 2010 it is obligatory to upgrade to h/p/cosmos coscom v3 or coscom

 stay compatible with the latest norms, latest safety standards and